vprasadreddy/sanofi-terraform-challenge/README.md

   - terraform apply -var-file="dev.terraform.tfvars" -auto-approve
   - terraform destroy -var-file="dev.terraform.tfvars" -auto-approve

-## Steps to run the code to setup Dev environment
+## Steps to run the code to setup PROD environment

 - Clone the Repo
 - Copy dev.terraform.tfvars file and rename it as prod.terraform.tfvars.
 Update required variable values in prod.terraform.tfvars file and save it.